paul-f-baumeister/openLBMflow/examples/Readme.txt

 4. HOW TO CONFIGURE MODEL
 	The model configuration can be changed in openLBMFlow_conf.c file.
-	Default configuration is 3D Schan-Chen Multiphase model with 2 droplets.
+	Default configuration is 3D Shan-Chen Multiphase model with 2 droplets.
 	The droplets coalesce and due to gravity pointing down the formed droplet is falling down on a solid surface.
 	By tuning the 'rho_boundary' parameter, static contact angle